tno-terminology-design/tev2-specifications/docs/spec-tools/12-trrt.md

 2. **`Req'd`** specifies whether (`Y`) or not (`n`) the field is required to be present when the tool is being called.
 If required, it MUST either be present in the configuration file, or as a command-line parameter.
 3. **`Description`** specifies the meaning of the `Value` field, and other things you may need to know, e.g. why it is needed, a required syntax, etc.

-If a configuration file used, the long version of the parameter must be used (without the preceeding `--`).
+If a configuration file used, the long version of the parameter must be used (without the preceding `--`).
 </details>

 | Parameter                                | Req'd | Description |